nickyiliwang0000/h/css/css-layouts.md

 `padding` | push content away from the inside walls of an element `border` | surround an element and its padding

-Check out [this CodePen](https://codepen.io/zkdan/pen/oQbooo) and uncomment the margin, padding, and border.
+Check out [this CodePen](https://codepen.io/CoderOfNote/pen/gOOpEmr?editors=1100) and comment-in the margin, padding, and border on the first image.

 See how the element is defined as 200px by 200px, but the padding makes the element larger?
 ![an image element with 50px of padding](https://hychalknotes.s3.amazonaws.com/box-model-padding.png)